 A few weeks back I received a call from an advocate’s office asking me to visit the court with regards to a civil case filed against me.
 This took me by surprise and when asked for more details, the caller did not provide any or did not have any.
 On further investigation, I found that the dispute was regarding a bill settlement (of a leading internet service provider), which I had cleared six months ago and asked for discontinuation of services.
-Despite a busy day at work and because this call was unsettling me, I called the customer centre, visited one of the walk in stores and tried to explain myself.
+Despite a busy day at work and because this call was quite unsettling to me, I called the customer center, visited one of the walk-in stores and tried to explain myself.
 To my surprise, even after understanding my entire case, none of the agents were willing to help!
 All I got was another number of some customer advocate team to reach out to.
 Why should I be calling when I have settled what was asked???

-Nevertheless, I went ahead and dialled the so called ‘Customer advocate team’ only to explain myself all over again and to receive a list of action items from them.
+Nevertheless, I went ahead and dialed the so-called ‘Customer advocate team’ only to explain myself all over again and to receive a list of action items from them.
 This did not go down too well with me and I called up a friend, who also happens to be a corporate lawyer, for consultation.
 He asked me if I would like to file a defamation or harassment case against the company.
 While I did not go that way, I ensured I write aggressively about this on my blog and other social platforms.

 Today, I received another call.
 This was a special one!
 An agent called up apologizing for the entire incident (After reading my posts and mentions).
 But to my disbelief and disappointment, he asked – ‘Could you please explain the issue?’
 I did not bother explaining myself and just gave the subscriber id.
 But out of sheer interest and curiosity, asked him the details of the applications and processes they have in place and drew the below grid:

 |My Issues/ What I said||Their Processes/What they said|